 - It is not a requirement for applicants to have undertaken formal studies.

 - Applications are ineligible where work submitted is undergraduate work.
 Applications by postgraduate students will be considered on a case-by-case basis according to prior practice.

 If you have a disability or access requirement that may affect your ability to complete this application form successfully, please contact email@example.com or phone 02 6262 9333

 Craft ACT's Associate Membership fee is $250.00, we will contact you to make payment after your application has been approved.

-Applications are welcome anytime during the year.
-Ensure you meet and address the criteria requirements below and understand member benefits and insurance information.
+Applications are welcome to apply anytime during the year.
+Please ensure that you meet and address the criteria requirements below and understand member benefits and insurance information.
 If you have questions, email firstname.lastname@example.org before you submit your application.

-The Craft ACT Membership Sub-committee will assess and notify applicants of their status within four weeks, if you require your application to be expedited please get in touch.
+The Craft ACT Membership Sub-committee will assess the application.
+Craft ACT will notify applicants of their status within four weeks; if you require your application to be expedited, please get in touch.

 - Applicants should have a professional approach to their work and to the business of developing and maintaining a professional career.

 - It is not a requirement for applicants to have undertaken formal studies.

 - This membership level is open to professional craft practitioners and designers seeking insurance to support their professional practices.